There are two, 3-credit Senior Thesiscourses. Students may apply to one or both to complete their degree requirements.

 - You will then seek a thesis supervisor.
 Although all AET faculty are eligible to supervise a Senior Thesis, they can decline for any number of reasons.
 You may not get your preferred supervisor.

-- Next you must get a signed letter (email is ok) from the supervisor and send the proposal and the approval letter to Dr. Bruce Pennycook, Chair of AET, for final approval.
+- Next you must get a signed letter (email is acceptable) from the supervisor and send the proposal and the approval letter to Dr. Bruce Pennycook, Chair of AET, for final approval.

 - Now you can register for Senior Thesis I or II, whichever the case may be.